 CBD, a cannabinoid found in the hemp plant, has gained immense popularity of late due to its ability to support recovery from a wide variety of ailments–including, some claim, various forms of cancer.
 Can you use CBD for cancer?
 In this article, we look at medical studies and investigate personal stories to give you a complete answer.

-- Claim: CBD may be able to slow or even reverse the development of some cancers.
+- What the claims are: CBD may be able to slow or even reverse the development of some cancers.
 CBD can also support symptoms associated with cancer and cancer treatments.

-- What the research shows: Many early studies indicate that CBD may have anti-cancer properties.
+- What the studies show: Many early studies indicate that CBD may have anti-cancer properties.
 Other, more developed research, supports the use of CBD to relieve the symptoms of chemotherapy, such as nausea and vomiting, and other symptoms of cancer such as pain, depression, and loss of sleep.

-- All the facts: While we don’t yet know for certain whether using CBD for cancer is effective, medical research gives us reason to be hopeful.
+- What the facts say: While we don’t yet know for certain whether using CBD for cancer is effective, medical research gives us reason to be hopeful.
 In the meantime, CBD has been shown to help relieve cancer- and chemotherapy-related symptoms.

 Cancer is a name given to a variety of related diseases, all of which involve some of the body’s cells dividing without stopping, spreading into the surrounding tissues.
 The cancer may spread to other parts of the body, causing a variety of symptoms and often leading to death.